jmaasch/jmaasch.github.io/about.md

 # ABOUT ME

 I am a Master's Candidate in the Department of Computer and Information Science at the University of Pennsylvania's School of Engineering and Applied Science.
 Prior to joining Penn Engineering, I was a life science professional with experience in molecular genetics and public health research.
 I am currently a Computational Researcher with the <a href="https://delafuentelab.seas.upenn.edu/" style="color: rgb(167,55,75)" target="_blank"><font color="A7374B">Machine Biology Group</font></a> at Penn Bioengineering and <a href="https://www.henao-mejialab.com/" style="color: rgb(167,55,75)" target="_blank"><font color="A7374B">Henao-Mejia Lab</font></a> at the Perelman School of Medicine.
+I was recently named a GAPSA-Provost Interdisciplinary Innovation Fellow for the project *Deep learning to predict peptide antimicrobial activity for computer-guided antibiotic design.*

 <p align="center">
   <br>